collective/collective.googleanalytics/README.txt

 	the query filters property for creating page-specific reports.

 page_filter
+    A Google Analytics filter expression that matches records where the ga:pagePath record matches the current relative URL.
+It uses regular expression matching to match both URLs with and without the trailing slash.

 nextpage_filter
+    A Google Analytics filter expression that matches records where the ga:nextPagePath record matches the current relative URL.
+It uses regular expression matching to match both URLs with and without the trailing slash.

 previouspage_filter
+    A Google Analytics filter expression that matches records where the ga:previousPagePath record matches the current relative URL.
+It uses regular expression matching to match both URLs with and without the trailing slash.

 Variable Date Range Plugin
 ==========================

-Analytics reports do not specify start and end dates for their queries.
+Analytics reports can specify fixed start and end dates for their queries.
-Instead, they accecpt date range arguments when they are evaluated.
-(This dynamic selection of date ranges is not currently exposed in the user interface.)
-These date range arguments are passed to the report's getResults method. getResults can accept these date-related keyword arguments:
+It is generally more useful, however, to allow the date range to be set when the report is evaluated.
+The Variable Date Range Plugin provides this functionality.
+In order to set the date range, it looks in the request for one of these special keys:

 start_date and end_date
-    Python start and end dates.
+    Dates in the form of YYYYMMDD.

 date_range
     An integer specifying the number of days prior to the current date use